sophieemessing/resume/README.md

 Seattle, WA | Feb 2019 - Feb 2020 <br>
 * Collaborated on a team of 2 to create estimates for complex multi-part print projects
 * Planned all production stages from initial design through production and fulfillment
-* Coordinated materials, processes and outside vendors to create detailed production plans for 20-30 customers in a day, with 2-3 average revisions per estimate within a 24 hour turnaround time.
+* Coordinated materials, processes and outside vendors to create detailed production plans for 20-30 customers in a day, with 2-3 average revisions per estimate within a 24 hour turnaround time
 * Enhanced estimating workflow by generating 120+ commonly used templates and reorganizing product categories, improving time efficiency by 30%

 **Prepress Technician | Girlie Press** <br>
 Seattle, WA | Feb 2018 - Feb 2019 <br>
 * Managed Prepress and Design on a team with 1 other technician and 2 production managers in a high-volume specialty print shop with 15 employees
-* Worked with customer-supplied art to ensure that files were press-ready, processing up to 50 tickets in a day.
+* Worked with customer-supplied art to ensure that files were press-ready, processing up to 50 tickets in a day
-* Designed professional layouts for booklets, brochures, business cards, postcards, packaging, typography and more.
+* Designed professional layouts for booklets, brochures, business cards, postcards, packaging, typography and more
 * Enhanced efficiency by writing scripts for handling page layouts in books
 * Improved plating workflow by templatizing 40+ commonly used press sheet layouts, eliminating a cumbersome 5-step setup process